 If fixing your fridge will cost more than half the cost of buying a new fridge, your best bet is to buy a new appliance.
 It also might be time to shop for a new fridge if your repair professional says you're low on refrigerant or you have a compressor problem.
 Both of these issues take a long time to fix, driving up labor costs.

 If your refrigerator is over 10 years old, carefully consider whether it is worth repairing or if it would be more cost-effective in the long run to get a new one.
 Many newer models are more energy-efficient, which can save additional money on a monthly basis.
-Also, if the repair involves an ice maker, consider whether or not you really need this luxury, which can be expensive to repair.
+Also, if the repair involves an ice maker, decide if you really need this luxury, which can be expensive to repair.

 - Weekly or monthly: Clean out your fridge so you don't overpack it, which can wear out the cooling system.

 - Every year: Locate the condenser coils in the back and front of every fridge.
-They clog with lint, dust, pet hair, etc. If your coils go out it can cost you $500.
-Avoid that!
-Blow them out with compressed air and then vacuum them out with a shop vac.
+They clog with lint, dust, pet hair, etc. If your coils go out, it can cost you $500.
+Avoid that by blowing them out with compressed air and then vacuum them out with a shop vac.

 - As needed: Request a refrigerator repair technician as soon as you see a problem developing.
-The longer you run your fridge through poor performance, the more damage you'll do.
+The longer you wait, the more damage you'll do.

-- When talking to refrigerator repair service providers, try to get an estimate after explaining the problem.
+When talking to refrigerator repair service providers, ask for an estimate after explaining the problem.
 A preliminary quote can help you avoid an unnecessary diagnostic visit and allows you to compare providers.
 At the very least, ask about the repair technician's pricing structure for common repairs.